avinashkz/DS_language_analysis/README.md

 We think a person's first programming language will be very influential as it dictates their style of coding and will also be a deciding factor in what they seek for in other languages.
 Some of the languages, listed above are more closely related to Python whereas some others are more related to R.

-* Number of programming languages actively using.
+* Number of programming languages actively being used.
     * 1
     * 2
     * 3